 Dividends, interest, and royalties paid to a non-resident in a treaty country or paid by a non-resident in a treaty country to a Nigerian resident will attract a lower withholding tax rate.
 Also, the beneficial owner of the income must be a resident of the other treaty partner, even if the income was not paid directly to him.
 A lower WHT rate does not apply to rental income from immovable property, such as land, or royalties from mineral deposits and other natural resources.

 iii.
 Treaty tax rates to foreign airlines or shipping companies:

 Two (2) cases where companies in this category may enjoy the DTT benefits are:

-- Case of reciprocity in international traffic between Nigeria and a treaty country of a foreign airline or shipping company: The transport business will be taxed in their own countries in each year of assessment.
+- Case of reciprocity in international traffic between Nigeria and a treaty country of a foreign airline or shipping company: The transport business will be taxed in their jurisdiction in each YOA.

 iv.
 Access to Mutual Agreement Procedure (MAP) for dispute resolution: